egamble/timeless/README.md

 Timeless
 ========

 Timeless is a functional, side effect-free, [non-strict](http://en.wikipedia.org/wiki/Strict_programming_language) language.
-Timeless is designed to have very simple and very clean syntax and semantics, inspired by naïve set theory, by other functional languages including Haskell and Clojure, and by Prolog.
+Timeless is designed to have simple syntax and semantics, inspired by naïve set theory, by mathematical notation, by other functional languages including Haskell, and by Prolog.

 The detailed description of Timeless is at https://github.com/egamble/timeless/wiki